The BEST One-Bowl Buttermilk Pancakes

 Instructions

-- Whisk the flour, sugar, salt, baking powder, and baking soda together in a large bowl.
+- Whisk together the flour, sugar, salt, baking powder, and baking soda in a large bowl.
 Add the eggs and beat with a fork till the eggs are whisked and incorporated into the surrounding flour, as if you were making pasta.
-Add the buttermilk and milk, and stir with spatula to combine.
+Add the buttermilk and milk, and stir with a spatula to combine.
 Add the melted, cooled butter and stir until combined.

-- The batter will spread into a pancake about 3 inches wide.
-Cook for about 2 1/2 minutes.
+- Cook for about 2 to 3 minutes.
 (If the pancake scorches or the oil smokes, lower the heat.)
 When the bubbles that form on the edges of the pancakes look dry and airy, use a thin spatula to gently lift one side and peek underneath.
 If the pancake is golden brown, flip and cook on the other side for 2 to 2 1/2 minutes, or until the bottom of the pancake is golden brown.

 - Transfer to a cooling rack briefly before serving.
 Scrape any stray crumbs or scraps out of the skillet, add a little more oil, and continue to cook the remaining batter.